depthdev/flagstonejs/README.md

 **});**

 #### DESTROY
-Removes attached Window event listeners.
+Removes Window resize event listener, and removes the styles from the document head.
 **fs.destroy();**

 #### RESET (Soft)